FREVA-CLINT/freva/docs/source/FrevaCli.rst

 .. note::

-    If you use the ``--batchmode`` flag in combination with ``--json`` flag the commandline will wait for the batch job to finish.
+    If you use the ``--batchmode`` flag in combination with ``--json`` flag the command line will wait for the batch job to finish.

 Inspecting previous analysis jobs: the ``freva-history`` command